shirvalkarlab/ChronicPain2023_NatNeuro/README.txt

 This Repository contains original data and code to reproduce results and figures from the article:

 Shirvalkar et. al., Nature Neuroscience 2023 First-in-human prediction of chronic pain state using intracranial neural biomarkers

+NOTE!!! - If you are having trouble downloading this on GitHub or DABI, please find it on Dropbox here: https://www.dropbox.com/sh/q0nyyoipudk28wu/AAAgUolShLa7_ddVdgL3n9kMa?dl=0

 =====================================================================================

 1. MATLAB based code and data is in the MATLAB folder including: